Massachusetts Asset Protection Lawyers

 You have worked hard for the money you've earned and assets you own, and now is the time to properly safeguard and protect those assets from any unfortunate events that may befall you in the future.
 How do you protect your assets from the escalating cost of health care, from the government or from creditors?
 There are various tools at your disposal and we can help create a unique and effective plan for you.
 That is why it's important for you to have the asset protection planning team at Percy Law Group, PC on your side.
-Call our firm today to arrange a free initial consultation regarding your case.
+Call our firm today to arrange an initial consultation regarding your case.

 Long term care insurance is perceived as being very expensive, and there is no doubt the cost can be disturbing.
 But long term care insurance can offer both sound payback and substantial peace of mind.
 The average annual premium is generally about the same as the cost of one or two months in a nursing home.
 Understanding long-term care insurance and the options available can be complex and confusing.
 We can help you determine whether long-term care insurance is right for you.
 While long-term care insurance is not for everyone, it may be an important part of your Estate and Medicaid plan.